geneontology/termgenie/README.md

 TermGenie is a web-based class-generation system that complements traditional ontology development tools.
 All classes added through pre-defined templates are guaranteed to have OWL equivalence axioms that are used for automatic classification and in some cases inter-ontology linkage.
 At the same time, the system is simple and intuitive and can be used by most biocurators without extensive training.

 #Technical descriptions

-* Building TermGenie: MavenHowTo
-* Running TermGenie in Eclipse guide: RunTermGenieInEclipse
-* General Description of TermGenie and its modules: TermGenieProjectOverview
+For details on how to build TermGenie using Maven, run TermGenie in Eclipse for debugging, or a description of TermGenie and its modules, please check the wiki pages of the project.

 #TermGenie Instances
 Instances exist for the following ontologies: